desimaniac/docs/my_sonarr_and_radarr_naming_preferences.md

 #### Standard Episode Format

-_Note: You can leave {Episode.CleanTitle} out if you feel episode names are too long or want to avoid having to rename based  on changes @ TVDB, later._
+_Note: You can leave out {Episode.CleanTitle} if you feel episode names are too long or want if you want to avoid having fix titles later, due to changes on TVDB._

 ```